caboodle-tech/jhp/README.md

 ## Introduction

 JS Hypertext Preprocessor (JHP) is a **developer-focused JavaScript templating engine** designed to rival static site generators by leveraging **native JavaScript** instead of introducing custom templating syntaxes.
-Inspired by PHP, JHP allows developers to use raw` HTML and familiar JavaScript to build dynamic templates for static site generation during local development.
+Inspired by PHP, JHP allows developers to use raw HTML and familiar JavaScript to build dynamic templates for static site generation during local development.

-**Note:** JHP is not intended to be used as a production server due to potential security concerns.
-It is best suited for local development environments and static site generation workflows.
+**Note:** JHP can be used as a production server, similar to PHP, but please exercise caution as it has not been fully tested for that use and may have potential security concerns.
+It is primarily designed for local development environments and static site generation workflows.

 ## Features